 I can't pretend that I felt upbeat about writing throughout these ten years.
 Several times I became despondent, but this is where friendships, both actual and virtual online friendships, help.
 The support I received during these downbeat moments was immense.
 To mention a few people who were bastions of support: my twitter and author friend, Mariam Kobras.
 In the early days of my writing she told me I was a writer, not an aspiring writer.
 Frances Thiamann, Andy Miller, Gaynor Backhouse and Paul Anderson, my fiction group towers' of strength.
 Tina Williams who worked with me at the City Hospital and who read my book on reams of paper and was so positive about it.
 Of course my family, too.
 They are everything to me but maybe they're a little biased!

 So, eleven years after I sat up in bed with a story to tell, I have signed THREE contracts for my first three books, with Choc Lit's new imprint, Ruby Fiction.
-The book cover for Arlette's Story, and the historical novel my agent didn't want me to write, is to be revealed next Friday.
-I am delighted, humbled and just a little bit proud of myself!
+My novel, Arlette's Story, (the historical novel my agent didn't want me to write) is now published.
 Thank you so much, Ruby Fiction.

 To writers who are still waiting to be discovered, please keep going.
 Keep learning.
 Keep practising.
 Keep in touch with fellow writers.
 Keep writing.